-- Supported formats: zlib-compressed, ADC-compressed, read-only, read-write, NDIF (.img). - Make encrypted compressed disk images and post-process images with GZip or MacBinary. - Make images auto-open when you mount them. - All options are available from AppleScript. - Include rich text license agreements, in multiple languages. - Create more than one image a time to take advantage of dual processors, or just so you don't have to babysit it when creating multiple images. - Reliability.
+- Supported formats: zlib-compressed, ADC-compressed, read-only, read-write, NDIF (.img), self-mounting (.smi). - Make encrypted compressed disk images. - Post-process images with BZip2, GZip, or MacBinary. - Hold down Option when creating an image to specify options for that image without changing the preferences. - Make images auto-open when you mount them. - All options are available from AppleScript.

+- Include rich text license agreements, in multiple languages. - Create more than one image a time to take advantage of dual processors, or just so you don't have to babysit the program when creating multiple images. - Reliability.
 Like all good Mac applications, DropDMG has no trouble handling folders with spaces, quotation marks, dollar signs, or other "special" characters. - Fix downloaded DMGs so that they open in Disk Copy. - Does not require Mac OS X's optional "BSD Subsystem" installation. - Clean and simple interface that stays out of your way and respects your screen real estate.